 Repayment of funding

 All contributions to SMEs will be repayable or conditionally repayable with no interest or security position taken.
 Repayments will be made in installments over a maximum term of five years from the date the first payment was issued; a payment moratorium is available up to December 31, 2022, however recipients of contributions up to $40,000 who repay 75-per-cent of their contribution before this date, will be granted a 25-per-cent forgiveness up to a maximum of $10,000.
 The full balance must be repaid no later than December 31, 2025.

 All contributions to not-for-profit organizations and First Nation band-owned businesses whose articles of incorporation do not permit dividends to be paid or distributed to shareholders are non-repayable.

 A continuous intake of applications will be accepted from the launch of the program on October 2, 2020.
 Once the funds are allocated, applications will no longer be accepted.

 To be considered for funding, applicants must submit a complete and detailed application, which will allow FedNor to thoroughly review and validate the information against the fund’s eligibility criteria.

-Multiple and concurrent project submissions from the same applicant in a 6-month funding period are not permitted.
+Multiple and concurrent project submissions from the same applicant for the same funding period are not permitted.
 In the case of duplicate submissions, where the applicant and project are the same, the last received application will be assessed.
 In cases where multiple applications were received, but it is not clear if the applicant or project are the same, FedNor may contact the applicant(s) for clarification before proceeding with the assessment.